 Take the train nearest to 9.45am from Waterloo Station to Liphook.
 Journey time 1 hour 15 minutes.
 You can sometimes save 15 minutes by taking a faster train and changing at Haslemere.
 There are four trains an hour back from Haslemere (two on Sundays).
 Journey time 50-60 minutes.
 Buy a day return to Liphook.

-Parking at Haslemere Station costs £5.50 Mon-Fri, £3 Sat, £1 Sun.
-Parking is easier at Liphook Station (weekdays after 10:30 and Sat £2, free on Sun), but trains back from Haslemere are only hourly.
+Parking at Haslemere Railway Station costs (2020) £7.90 at weekends, and £ 3.50 on Bank Holiday Mondays (much cheaper spaces available nearby).
+Parking is easier at Liphook Railway Station (weekdays after 10:30 and Sat £2, free on Sun), but trains back from Haslemere are only hourly.

 After the walk, we would love to get your feedback

 Back (not a train station)

 National Rail: 03457 48 49 50 • Travelline (bus times): 0871 200 22 33 (12p/min) • TFL (London) : 0343 222 1234

 |Copyright||© Saturday Walkers Club.
 All Rights Reserved.
 No commercial use.
 No copying.
 No derivatives.
 Free with attribution for one time non-commercial use only. www.walkingclub.org.uk/site/license.shtml|

 The directions for this walk are also in a PDF (link above) which you can download on to a Kindle, tablet, or smartphone.

 - Coming off the London train, cross the footbridge.
 On leaving the Liphook Railway Station building, turn right into the station car park, go under the road bridge and immediately turn left up some steps .
 At the top, turn left and cross the railway bridge, your direction 140°.